denisenkom/go-mssqldb/README.md

 * "certificate" - The file that contains the public key certificate of the CA that signed the SQL Server certificate.
 The specified certificate overrides the go platform specific CA certificates.
 * "hostNameInCertificate" - Specifies the Common Name (CN) in the server certificate.
 Default value is the server host.
 * "ServerSPN" - The kerberos SPN (Service Principal Name) for the server.
 Default is MSSQLSvc/host:port.
+* "Workstation ID" - The workstation name (default is the host name)

 Example: